ryan-n-gay/PCNSE-Study-Guide/PCNSE-Study-Guide.md

   - In-Band interfaces are used to control network traffic flowing access an enterprise
   - These interfaces are labeled in the web interfaces using the format ethernet n/n
   - Each firewall interface supports multiple logical interfaces, called subinterfaces, in the web interface.
-  - A physical port or a subinterface can be assigned to only a single security zone.
+  - A physical port or a sub interface can be assigned to only a single security zone.
 A zone can contain multiple physical or logical interfaces.
 - Interface Types and Zone Types
   - You can use numerous methods to integrate Palo Alto Networks firewalls into your environment.
 Many implementations evolve and will transition from one configuration to another.
   - PanOS software includes different zone types and interface types.